srishtiim/sust/README.md

   <p><font size="4.5">Even the Kellogs cereal that we eat, the box is made out of recycled cardboard.
  However, most of the global plastics waste goes into incineration (25%) and landfills (40%), meaning that the proper usage of these materials doesn't take place..</font></p>

- <p><font size="4.5">There are many areas where sustainability can be improved hlfkj
+ <p><font size="4.5">There are many areas where sustainability can be augmented to progress further.
-some of the major areas where change can take place are
+Some of the major areas where change can take place are

 <li><a href="https://srishtiim.github.io/sustainability/fmcg.htm">FMCG (Fast Moving Consumer Goods) </a> </li>
 <li> <a href="https://srishtiim.github.io/sustainability/fashion.htm">Fashion and sustainability</a></li>